 About Me

-I am a PhD student in Computer Science at University of Massachusetts Amherst, working with Professor Daniel Sheldon, expecting to graduate in 2026.
+I completed my Ph.D. in Computer Science at University of Massachusetts Amherst, under the supervision of Professor Daniel Sheldon.
 Previously I received my B.Eng. in Computer Science from Tsinghua University in Beijing.

 Research Preferences

-My research preferences lie on probabilistic machine learning, computational statistics and Bayesian inference.
+I am interested in too many things to list.
+At the moment, my research preferences lie in probabilistic machine learning, computational statistics and Bayesian inference.
 Recently, I am working on

-• Approximate Inference Methods (Variational Inference, Markov chain Monte Carlo, Sequential Monte Carlo)
+• Efficient Approximate Inference (Variational Inference, Markov chain Monte Carlo, Sequential Monte Carlo)

 • Probabilistic Programming (especially based on Hamiltonian Monte Carlo)